Manpreetkour95/RSNA-Pneumonia-Detection-Challenge/README.md

 # RSNA-Pneumonia-Detection-Challenge
-Detecting location of bounding boxes of pneumonia patients
+Predicting patients having Pneumonia from DICOM images and detecting location of bounding boxes of pneumonia patients